nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

 - *e.g. you might want to classify people based on a set of features - credit officers might want to determine if isomeone is a good risk or a bad risk (discriminate categories) based on different features, such as income, credit scores, etc.*
 #### 2. Logistic Regression
 - **Purpose**: Describes data and explains relationship between one dependent binary variable and one or more interval or ratio scale independent variables.
-- *e.g. you might want to know whether body weight and b ody fat percentage influence the occurence of diabetes (yes or no) in a person, for instance.*
+- *e.g. you might want to know whether body weight and body fat percentage influence the occurence of diabetes (yes or no) in a person, for instance.*
 #### 3. Naive Bayes Classifier
 Naive Bayes is an algorithm that uses a set of training data to construct a model that can classify new data points.
 - *e.g. consider that your training data consist of red, round, apples; yellow, oblong bananas.
 If you have new object that is red, the probability is greater that it is an apple.*